Connect with others who understand.

 What Causes Fungal Infections in People With MS?

-People with MS may have a genetic predisposition to developing nail fungus, though more research is needed to explore this relationship.
+People diagnosed with MS take medication that suppresses the immune system to control their disease.
+However, these medications can increase the risk of infections, including fungal infections.
+Additionally, some research suggests people with MS may have a genetic predisposition to developing nail fungus, though more research is needed to confirm this link.

 Managing Fungal Infections With MS